Olukeye/FastApi-Social-Media-App/README.md

    Check out the Social blog post.

 # Want to use this project?
+   * Sanity check - create an venv environmnet by running "py -3 -m  venv venv"
-   * Install dependencies - npm install
+   * Install dependencies - pip install
    * Create and seed a Postgres database, Mssql-server
-   * Sanity check - create an venv environmnet by running "py -3 -m  venv venv"
    * Navigate to http://127.0.0.1:8000/ and http://127.0.0.1:8000/docs